Try a Free Live AI Golf Lesson TRY FREE

 Hitting Fat Golf Shots

-Golfers learning the Rotary Swing 1 (RS1) swing will often “over cook” certain aspects of the swing as they try and develop the new sensations of the swing.
+Golfers learning the Rotary Swing 1 (RS1) swing will often "over cook" certain aspects of the swing as they try and develop the new sensations of the movement.

-As you have learned, as soon as the body stops or slows its rotation, the passive arms have the opportunity to “catch up” to the body and release off the chest.
-If the body has not properly cleared to the left to give the arms room to swing through, the club will be slung down too steeply toward the ground.
+As you have learned, as soon as the body stops or slows its rotation, the passive arms have the opportunity to "catch up" to the body and release off the chest.
+If the body has not properly cleared through to give the arms room to swing through, the club will be slung down too steeply toward the ground, producing a fat shot and robbing you of all power and control.

-It is critical for the body to keep rotating to the left while keeping the arms passive to avoid this common miss.
-It is also very critical that the golfer never try and actively use the arms to generate clubhead speed as this will cause the arms to release from the body too early in the swing.
+It is critical for the body to keep rotating through while keeping the arms passive to avoid this common miss.
+It is also very critical that the golfer never try and actively use the arms to generate clubhead speed, as this will cause the arms to release from the body too early in the downswing and result in hitting behind the ball.

-Because his spine angle increases during the downswing, he is forced to decrease it through impact by, in essence, somewhat coming out of the shot or else he would hit the ball fat on every shot.
+Even elite players who significantly increase their spine angle on the downswing will, on occasion, hit shots fat at inopportune moments.
+When the spine angle increases during the downswing, the golfer is forced to decrease it through impact — in essence, somewhat coming out of the shot — or else they would hit the ball fat on every shot.

-Keep your spine angle constant and your arms passive to start hitting the ball pure.
-For a practice drill, use the “Broom Golf Swing Drill” to get a feel for how to properly release the club in the swing.
+Keep your spine angle constant and your arms passive to start making solid contact and hitting the ball pure.
+For a structured practice approach, the GOAT Drill system will train your body to maintain proper rotation and keep your arms passive through impact.
+You can also use the "Broom Golf Swing Drill" to get a feel for how to properly release the club in the swing.

 Checkpoints for Practice